mousumis/DeckOfCards/README.md

 The following assumptions have been made about expected behavior:
 * Duplicate cards are allowed in a deck
-* Attempting to draw a card from an empty deck should return an exception message indicating deck is empty
+* Attempting to draw from an empty deck returns no card.
+The sample implementation displays a message indicating that the deck is empty when drawing from an empty deck.

-The project used an Abstract Factory design pattern to define a generic deck of cards.
+The project used a Template design pattern to define a generic deck of cards.
 A concrete implementation has been provided for a standard deck of playing cards.
-Support for other types can be added by defining a new type of `Card` and extending the `Deck` abstract class.
+Support for other types can be added by defining a new type of `Card` and extending the `Deck` abstract template class.

 ## Prerequisites